mispellingworlds/mispellingworlds.github.io/_posts/2023-04-03-erasmus-porto.md

 <div style="display:flex; justify-content:center; padding-bottom: 20px;">
     <img src="/assets/images/porto/12.jpg" class="imgBorder" style="margin:auto; max-width:100%" alt="superbock">
 </div>
 Porto is obsessed with its beer: Super Bock.
 You'll see it everywhere, bars have the Super Bock logo on everything, on their tables, chairs, umbrellas; every restaurant has it, there's ads for it everywhere, they even gave us Super Bocks on the welcoming day in university.
-In my favourite park, <i>Jardins do Palácio de Cristal</i>, there's an enormous building in the middle, which is called the Super Bock Arena.
+In my favourite park, <i>Jardins do Palácio de Cristal</i>, there's an enormous building in the middle - the <b>SUPER BOCK ARENA</b>.
 I always found it funny for some reason.
 As for the Super Bock beer itself?
 I love it, it's extremely drinkable and has a nice light taste.
 <br>
 <br>
 <br>